schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 addresses" and should never appear as a source or destination address on a network outside of a single node.  [@!RFC1122](#3.2.1.3) When IPv6 was designed in the 1990s, this was seen as excessive, and in [@!RFC1884] the single IPv6 loopback address was defined.
-But: in IPv4, this reservation has continued to the present day.
+But in IPv4, this reservation has continued to the present day.

-Much has changed since the 240/4 address range was first set aside as EXPERIMENTAL.

-IPv4 address exhaustion happened, on schedule, in 2011.
+In 2011, IPv4 address exhaustion happened, on schedule.
 Demand for IPv4 and IPv6 to IPv4 translation technologies spiked, leveraging [@!RFC1918], with [@!RFC7289] CGNs, [@!RFC6333] DS-Lite, and
 [@!RFC6877] 464XLAT becoming widely adopted.
-While each of these solutions is inadequate in their own way, and pure IPv6 superior, the need for IPv4 address space appears unslakable for the next 20 years.
+While each of these solutions is inadequate in their own way, and pure IPv6 is superior, the need for IPv4 address space appears unslakeable for the next 20 years.

 Although a market has appeared for existing IPv4 allocations, and small amounts of address space returned to the global pools, demand